MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-landing-zone-content.md

 > [!TIP]
 >
 > Encourage the platform team to use IP groups in Azure Firewall.
 This will ensure that your workload's specific egress needs are accurately represented with tight scoping to just the source subnets.
-For instance, a rule that allows workload virtual machines to reach api.example.org doesn't necessarily imply that supporting virtual machines, such as build agents within the same virtual network, should be able to access the same endpoint.
+For instance, a rule that allows workload virtual machines to reach api.example.org doesn't necessarily imply that supporting resources within the same virtual network, should be able to access the same endpoint.
 This level of granular control can enhance the security posture of your network.

 Communicate any unique egress requirements to the platform team.
 For instance, if your workload establishes numerous concurrent connections to external network endpoints, inform the platform team.
 This will allow them to either provision an appropriate NAT Gateway implementation or add additional public IPs on the regional firewall for mitigation.